matkoch/matkoch.github.io/_posts/2019-12-12-yaml-hell-in-devops.md

     src: assets/images/2019-12-12-replace-package-with-project-references.jpg
 ---

-If you dive into the DevOps world, chances are high you meet YAML around the next corner.
+If you dive into the DevOps world, chances are high you'll meet YAML just around the next corner.

 - Azure Pipelines
 - Bitrise